danawanzer/stats-with-jamovi/docs/12-regression-wrap-up.md

-# Everything is Regression

-## Everything is Regression
+# General Linear Model

+### Overview

 The regression is a General Linear Model (GLM).
 Everything we've learned up to this point is also a general linear model.
 Pretty much everything we've learned in this class *could* be performed as simple a regression.
 You may wonder why we have not just taught regression and none of the others.
 There are some who are indeed proponents of that!
 However, I believe teaching "simpler" statistics like the t-test and correlation first is easiest to understand.
 Most of the statistics you will perform from here on out---including in your careers---will be what we have already learned (i.e., t-test, ANOVA, chi-square, correlation).
 However, I present this information so you may begin to see how all of this is related.

+If you'd like to learn more about this, there's a fantastic online book on the subject called [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear/)

 Note that for all these examples I am using the Sample_Dataset_2014.sav dataset and I am only presenting the relevant output.
 I am also only going to cover the correlation, t-tests, and one-way ANOVA because they are the simplest to compare.
 You can run these yourself!
 You can find the dataset here: [Sample_Dataset_2014.xlsx Download](https://github.com/danawanzer/stats-with-jamovi/blob/master/data/Sample_Dataset_2014.xlsx)

-## Correlation as a regression
+### Correlation as a regression

 Imagine we want to see how English and Reading are related.
 We would do a Pearson correlation, as seen on the top.
 However, we could also run a simple regression with English predicting Reading or vice versa, as seen on the bottom.